jstz-dev/jstz/CONTRIBUTING.md

 nix-build -j auto
 ```

-After Nix successfully builds Octez (it takes a long time 🕣), the Octez binaries will be accessable from `result`.
+After Nix successfully builds Octez (it takes a long time 🕣), the Octez binaries will be accessible from `result`.

 Once Octez has been built, copy the following binaries to `jstz`: